 Turmeric powder is also a great way to get that curcumin, as long as you pair the powder with that cracked pepper.
 Plus, turmeric powder, such as this Premium Quality Organic Turmeric Root Powder by Naturevibe Botanicals, is generally cheaper ($11.39 for 32 Oz) than straight curcumin supplements ($14.99 for 90 capsules).

 Curcumin has been shown to reduce inflammation by blocking a handful of enzymes that are “part of the inflammatory process.”
-While many of my articles reference inflammation, even highlight the incredibly useful and yet mischievous bodily function, it’s also important to know natural ways to help reduce unwanted inflammation.
+While many of my articles reference inflammation and even highlight the incredibly useful and yet mischievous bodily function, it’s’ also important to know natural ways to help reduce unwanted inflammation.
 An inflammatory response is natural and acts as a mechanism to fight infection and disease.
-Chronic inflammation is linked to most diseases including asthma, inflammatory bowel disease, and arthritis.
-Yet, when it comes to curcumin, inflammation doesn’t stand a chance!
+Chronic inflammation is linked to most diseases, including asthma, inflammatory bowel disease, and arthritis.
+Yet, when it comes to curcumin, inflammation doesn’t’ stand a chance!
 In a study published in Oncogene, conducted at the University of Texas, the anti-inflammatory properties of curcumin were compared to those of Ibuprofen and aspirin.
-Curcumin was found to be far more effective than both these over-the-counter medications.
+Curcumin was found to be far more effective than both of these over-the-counter medications.

-One of the lesser known, yet great health benefits of curcumin is healthy skin.
-On top of anti-inflammatory and antioxidant properties, both of which fight free radicals and conditions that lead to skin issues, curcumin also has shown to have quick wound healing powers and “improved collagen deposition”.
-While curcumin may lead to beautiful skin, it may also be beneficial for other more serious skin conditions.
+One of the lesser known yet great health benefits of curcumin is healthy skin.
+On top of anti-inflammatory and antioxidant properties, both of which fight free radicals and conditions that lead to skin issues, curcumin also has been shown to have quick wound healing powers and “improved collagen deposition“.
+While curcumin may lead to beautiful skin, it may also be beneficial for other, more serious skin conditions.

 Boosts Mental Health and Cognition